Categories

 • TA appointment – 1.6% deducted from your paycheck (gross amount)

-• RA or other GA appointment, Fellow, and Teaching Exempt – $40/year
+• RA or other GA appointment, Fellow, and Teaching Exempt – $40/semester

 Can the contract be used to defend someone with this appointment?